pyparsing/pyparsing/CONTRIBUTING.md

 article on the pyparsing wiki, to get a general feel for the historical and future approaches to pyparsing's design, and intended developer experience as an embedded DSL.

+If you are using new Python features or changing usage of the Python stdlib, please check that they work as intended on prior versions of Python (currently back to Python 3.6.8).

 ## Some design points

 - Minimize additions to the module namespace.
 Over time, pyparsing's namespace has acquired a *lot* of names.